 - Endocrine-disrupting compounds (EDC)

 - Organic materials from decaying plants and other naturally occurring matter (NOM) which serve as the precursors for DBPs

 Groundwater is drawn from underground aquifers and can require treatment to remove industrial chemicals, natural minerals, viruses and bacteria.
-To address these water purification challenges, Calgon Carbon can design groundwater treatment systems that incorporate GAC and UV disinfection, and the elimination of organic contaminants.
+To address these water purification challenges, Calgon Carbon can design groundwater treatment systems that incorporate GAC and the elimination of organic contaminants.
 Additionally, ion exchange technology can assist with the removal of inorganic compounds.

 Technologies/Solutions for the Treatment of Municipal Drinking Water:

 Whether your drinking water is sourced from groundwater, surface water or a combination of both, Calgon Carbon offers two purification technologies:

 Granular Activated Carbon (GAC)

 Granular activated carbon (GAC) is a very reliable solution for a variety of water treatment challenges, and more water providers are adopting it every year.
 Use of GAC provides water utilities with an efficient and cost-effective means to prevent the formation of disinfection byproducts (DBPs) while also removing other organic contaminants found in both surface water and groundwater.Learn More >>